 Is my information private?

 Yes.
 We do not keep data online.
 We do not share identifying information with anyone.
 We do not report out to insurance agencies or any third-parties.
 We do extract non-identifying data for the purposes of researching the diagnostic instrument being developed.
 Reports are sent through encrypted email.
 We are happy to send reports via regular mail on request.
-Once data has been extracted for analysis, all your documents are destroyed through a secure shredding service.
+Once data has been extracted for analysis, all your documents are deleted or destroyed through a secure shredding service.

 Can the diagnosis be used for workplace or school accommodations?

-For those receiving a diagnosis of autism, the report that is generated includes a letter of diagnosis from a licensed United States physician, and a general outline of potential accommodations that could be helpful at school or work.
-This letter can be used to start the process of requesting work or school accommodations.
-Specific accommodation request plans should be developed in collaboration with a therapist, counselor, or medical/mental health provider with whom there is an established therapeutic relationship.
+It’s important to note that a diagnosis and accommodations are two distinct, though related, entities.
+For those receiving a diagnosis of autism, the report that is generated includes a statement of diagnosis from a licensed United States physician, and a general outline of potential accommodations that may be helpful to autistic people at school or work.
+While the diagnosis can be used to start the process of requesting work or school accommodations, specific accommodation request plans should be developed in collaboration with your therapist, counselor, or medical/mental health provider with whom you have an established therapeutic relationship.
+We do not write accommodation letters nor do we sign off on accommodation documentation.

 Can the diagnosis be used for disability or Social Security claims?

 Federal and state disability processes are involved and rigorous.
 The purposes of Wilderwood’s assessment process is to provide a diagnosis of autism if criteria is met and also as a diagnostic trial to develop a new assessment instrument.
 For those who are specifically seeking disability benefits, it is highly recommended to discuss the requirements of a particular claim with the governmental department, division, or other entity involved in that process.
 There is no therapeutic relationship established as part of the assessment and any data that is retained is non-identifying for the purposes of diagnostic trial; as such, no producible records are kept, nor is there any implied or ongoing clinical relationship with any client.

 I don’t live locally; can I still access a diagnostic evaluation?